Your Menstrual Cycle – Everything You Need to Know!

 The Basics

-To start, you need to know that the menstrual cycle is so much more than the bleed, or period.
-The menstrual cycle is this complex communication between the brain, ovaries and uterus via hormones.
+To start, it’s important to know the menstrual cycle is more than just the bleed or period.
+The menstrual cycle involves complex communication between the brain, ovaries, and uterus through hormones.

 To help work through the different impacts, it can help to think of the menstrual cycle in phases: